 Actually, nothing tastes better than a bowl of warm, tasty homemade soup, any time of the year.
 Usually, I make soup once a week and freeze serving-size portions.
 If one or both of us are home at lunchtime… soup is on.

 I make many different soup varieties – mostly experimenting with beans and adding different veggies.
-I do have a favorite chicken brown rice soup which I will share with you below.
-I make lentil soup often as it is rich in magnesium and other minerals and vitamins.
+Also, I do have a favorite chicken brown rice soup which I will share with you below.
+Another one is lentil soup which I make often as it is rich in magnesium and other minerals and vitamins.
 And the good thing about lentils is, they cook up very fast.

 My Special Soup Stock